-Indicative heritage signif ficance assessment Criteria Indicative assessment ACT's cultural or natural history designed, cost-effective project homes in Canberra. (b) has uncommon, rare or endangered aspects of the ACT's cultural or natural history The Lowline was the most popular of the Pettit + Sevitt house designs to be built in Canberra.
-Further research would be required to confirm whether it is a rare example, due to its integrity and intactness. (c) potential to yield important information that will contribute to an understanding of the ACT's cultural or natural history 33 Cargelligo Street is unlikely to meet this criterion. (d) importance in demonstrating the principal characteristics of a class of cultural or natural places or objects 33 Cargelligo Street demonstrates the principal characteristics of the Regional Sydney style of architecture and is an exceptional example of a Pettit + Sevitt house. (e) importance in exhibiting particular aesthetic characteristics valued by the ACT community or a cultural group in the ACT 33 Cargelligo Street is architecturally and aesthetically significant.
+Indicative heritage signi ficance assessment Indicative heritage signi ficance assessment Criteria Indicative assessment Criteria Indicative assessment ACT's cultural or natural history designed, cost-effective project homes in Canberra. technical achievement for a particular period (b) has uncommon, rare or endangered aspects of the ACT's cultural or natural history The Lowline was the most popular of the Pettit + Sevitt house designs to be built in Canberra.
+Further research would be required to confirm whether it is a rare example, due to its integrity and intactness. (g) has a strong or special association with the ACT community, or a cultural group in the ACT for social, cultural or spiritual reasons Formal testing of 33 Cargelligo Street would be required to confirm whether the place meets this criterion. (c) potential to yield important information that will contribute to an understanding of the ACT's cultural or natural history 33 Cargelligo Street is unlikely to meet this criterion. (h) has a special association with the life or work of a person, or people, important to the history of the ACT 33 Cargelligo Street has an important association with Pettit + Sevitt and the local franchise holder in Canberra.
+It is also associated with important Australian architects Ken Woolley and Michael Dysart. (d) importance in demonstrating the principal characteristics of a class of cultural or natural places or objects 33 Cargelligo Street demonstrates the principal characteristics of the Regional Sydney style of architecture and is an exceptional example of a Pettit + Sevitt house. (e) importance in exhibiting particular aesthetic characteristics valued by the ACT community or a cultural group in the ACT 33 Cargelligo Street is architecturally and aesthetically significant.
 Formal testing would be required to confirm whether the place meets this criterion. (f) importance in demonstrating a high degree of creative or 33 Cargelligo Street is not likely to be significant under this criterion.